Does Capital Post-Conviction represent people who are convicted of murder, but not sentenced to death?

 What are some of the countless examples of situations where a post-conviction claim would be appropriate?

-Jurors were unconstitutionally struck by the prosecution based on their race.
+Jurors were unconstitutionally struck by the prosecution based on their race or gender.

 The trial attorney failed to sufficiently investigate and put on evidence of mitigation at trial.
 Mitigation is anything that might have convinced a juror to vote for a sentence less than death.